rlourette/NinjaCreamieRecipes/Best_Ninja_Creami_Ice_Cream_Recipes.md

 This Ninja Creami chocolate ice cream recipe uses just two simple ingredients: chocolate milk and heavy cream.
 It has the same perfect texture and creamy flavor of traditional chocolate ice cream with minimal effort (plus a lot less sugar!).

 ### Ingredients
-- 1 cup chocolate milk
+- 1 3/4 cup chocolate milk (I prefer Fairlife chocolate milk because it has less sugar and more protein than other brands)
-- 1/2 cup heavy cream
+- 2 tbsp heavy cream

 ### Instructions
 1. In a mixing bowl, combine the chocolate milk and heavy cream.
 Stir well until fully combined.